Adopt-A-Class Scholarship Fund

 The Bowling Green Rotary Club began the Adopt-A-Class Scholarship Fund in 1991 with a suggestion from loyal Rotarian Charles Hardcastle.
 His idea was simple--to adopt a single class in an elementary school with a high percentage of free and reduced lunch and give them the hope of a college education.
 More than just providing an opportunity for these young students to attain a college degree, the club members also mentor the students they select.
 Club members take students on trips, regularly meet with them, and keep in contact after they graduate high school.

 This spirit of giving has continued in the local club as it was announced on February 1, 2017, at the weekly Bowling Green Rotary Club meeting that Rotarian Melissa Watson and her husband Wade pledged a significant challenge gift in support of the scholarship fund.
-Mr. and Mrs. Watson have pledged a matching challenge gift of $10,000 for this project, and have encouraged fellow BG Rotarians to contribute to meet the challenge prior to June 30, 2017.
-If each BG Rotary Club member gives at least $65 to the fund, the challenge gift will be met and the fund balance in the scholarship fund will exceed $260,000.
+Mr. and Mrs. Watson have pledged a matching challenge gift of $10,000 for this project and encouraged fellow BG Rotarians to contribute to meet the challenge prior to June 30, 2017.
+Through the generosity of members and friends of the BG Rotary Club that June goal was met.
+The BG Rotary Club now looks forward to the students they will help in perpetuity through those donations.

-There are 3 easy ways members can support the Charles and Carolyn Hardcastle Giving Hope Adopt-A-Class Scholarship Fund: by mail to College Heights Foundation, by phone call at 270-745-4597, or online here.
-Please make your gift by June 30 to take advantage of the matching challenge gift.
+If you would like to be a part of that continued legacy, there are 3 easy ways to support the Charles and Carolyn Hardcastle Giving Hope Adopt-A-Class Scholarship Fund: by mail to College Heights Foundation, by phone call at 270-745-4597, or online here.

 Thad Jones, Adopt-A-Class alum